intel/qatlib/README.md

 * libusdm: user space library for memory management
 * qatmgr: user space daemon for device management
 * Sample codes: applications to demo usage of the libs

+## Deprecated Features & Planned Deprecations
+* The following configuration option will be deprecated after 2023:
+  * `--enable-legacy-lib-names`

 ## Setup
 Please refer to [INSTALL](INSTALL) for details on installing the library.